 Biddestone

 SN14 7DG This is a 4 mile walk around Biddestone = a Full English Village.
 Some wooded paths may be muddy and some path incline.
 Click here to enlarge map.
 Water is blue, wooded green, contour lines show slopes.
 Click for here arial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes suggested from each map point + metres to next point)